vknabel/vscode-swift-development-environment/README.md

 If you mean contributions to the **sources**, this is truely another topic.
 The experience of **_using_** an editor is much different than that of **_developing_** one.
 It might be a bit more painful than you think.
 But if you would like to, welcome!

 There aren't too much documents about the development of this project.
 If you have any questions or interests, don't hesitate to file an [issue](https://github.com/vknabel/swift-development-environment/issues) or write me an [email](mailto:dev@vknabel.com).
 I will help you and then drop more readings as time goes by.
 This is **_the way of "open source"_**.

+### How do I get autocompletion for UIKit?

+Just add `"sde.sourcekit.compilerOptions": ["-target", "arm64-apple-ios11.0"]` to your workspace settings in Visual Studio Code and restart it.

 ### Other questions?